This site uses cookies as defined in our Cookie Policy, by continuing to use this site you agree to their use.

 28th28 | JunJun | 202525 | Tórshavn, Faroe Islands | ||||

-Named after Thor, the Norse god of weather, strength, and growth, Tórshavn is one of the world’s smallest capital cities and Europe’s least travelled destinations.
-Towering cliffs, craggy fjords and powerful waterfalls create a wild landscape best explored on an excursion led by the expert Discovery Team.
+Named after Thor, the Norse god of weather, strength, and growth, Tórshavn is one of the world’s smallest capital cities in one of Europe’s least travelled destinations.
 Wander down cobbled alleyways between colourful buildings with grassy roofs and imagine life in Viking times.
-Tonight, you may like your butler to set up dinner on your private verandah after perusing the comprehensive 24-hour in-suite dining menu.
-Alternatively, meet your new friends for dinner and raise a glass of Champagne before an extraordinary French fine dining meal paired with world-class wines at Lumière. | |||||||
+Tonight, you may prefer dinner on your private verandah.
+Alternatively, raise a glass of Champagne before an extraordinary French meal paired with world-class wines at Lumière.
+Freechoice: Discovery: | |||||||

 29th29 | JunJun | 202525 | Midvagur, Vágar Island, Faroe Islands | ||||